ahmad-assi/Olist-E-Commerce-Analysis/README.md

 └──

 ## Tools Used
-- Excel
+- Excel for data cleaning and preprocessing
-- SQL
+- SQL for data extraction and analysis
-- Tableau
+- Tableau for data visualization
 ---

 ## 📊 Dashboard Preview